Skip to main content

 ~ ? ~

-The demos eventually secured them a deal with Polydor Records and their debut album, The Edison Child, was released on 3 February 1976.
+The demos eventually secured them a deal with Polydor Records.
+Their debut album, Addie Bundren’s Odyssey, was released on 3 February 1976 and contained eight tracks of psychedelic classic literature re-imaginings.

-The first side of the album was the three-part mini opera ‘Thomas Junior’, with a collection of shorter tracks on side two.
-The Edison Child was not a commercial success, despite the club shows that Hosch & Scully performed to support it, and Polydor dropped the pair shortly after.
+The second side contains the mini opera ‘Don Quixote’, with a collection of shorter tracks.
+The tale of Dorain Grey, ‘Paint Me’ closes the album on a dark note.
+Addie Bundren’s Odyssey was not a commercial success, despite the club shows that Hosch & Scully performed to support it, and Polydor dropped the pair shortly after.

 “We were happening.
 We had a great album.
 We had great backing musicians in a big, grand studio.
 I brought myself a collection of Perry Ellis three piece suits, multi coloured spats, and a wide brimmed Bailey!
 I was ready for the big time.
 And then Polydor gave us the kibosh.”
 Clemence bitterly recalled in an interview years later.

-Their contract was picked up by Paedamonte Records, who released the group’s second album, Requiem Theory, in June 1978.
-The album chartered successfully in Australia thanks to the first single, the twelve minute instrumental ‘Jester of Eternity’, and sold 20,000 copies in its first few months.
+Their contract was quickly picked up by Paedamonte Records, who released the group’s second album, Requiem Theory, in June 1978.
+The album chartered successfully in Australia thanks to the first single ‘Lenore’, based on Edgar Allan Poe’s The Raven.
+At six minutes in length it was the only track deemed suitable for radio play and sold 20,000 copies in its first few months.

 ~ ? ~